akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/server-class.md

 * `~` : fuses `Route`s together - this will become more apparent when you see the complete `Route` definition here below.
 * `delete` : matches against the Http directive `DELETE`.

-The "business logic" for when deleting a user is straight forward; send an instruction about removing a user to the user registry actor and return a status code to the client (which in this case is `StatusCodes.OK`, i.e. Http 200)
+The "business logic" for when deleting a user is straight forward; send an instruction about removing a user to the user registry actor and return a status code to the client (which in this case is `StatusCodes.OK`, i.e. Http status code 200)

 ### Retrieving all users